app-generator/flask-material-dashboard/README.md

 <br />

 ## Credits & Links
----

 <br />

 ## What is [Flask](https://www.palletsprojects.com/p/flask/)

-[Flask](https://www.palletsprojects.com/p/flask/) is a lightweight WSGI web application framework.
+**Flask** is a lightweight WSGI web application framework.
 It is designed to make getting started quick and easy, with the ability to scale up to complex applications.
 It began as a simple wrapper around Werkzeug and Jinja and has become one of the most popular Python web application frameworks.

 <br />